tdsacilowski/hashi-demo/README.md

 $ initial-auth-setup.sh
 ```
-This will create the initial policies, roles, and enable AWS-EC2 auth, that our nomad-cluster will use.
+This will create the initial policies, roles, and enable AWS-EC2 auth, that our Nomad cluster will use.

-### Provision the Nomad Cluster
+## Provision the Nomad Cluster

 Similar to the above, the `nomad-cluster` project uses the file "`main.tf`" to set variables for the environment.
 However, this project depends mostly on the remote state (stored on the local filesystem) of the `base-infrastructure` for properly deploying into the same AWS infrastructure:
 ```